stefanhayden/tvmarks/CONTRIBUTING.md

 ## Culture (Code of Conduct)

-In the interests of making the fediverse a better place, we also strive to make the various spaces in which Postmarks' development takes place to be safe and inclusive.
+In the interests of making the fediverse a better place, we also strive to make the various spaces in which Tvmarks' development takes place to be safe and inclusive.
 Harassment and abuse are not welcome in these spaces.

 With that in mind, we've adopted the